NTURacingTeam/docker/README.md

 - tqdm -> progress bar
 - visdom -> visualization tool for pytorch

-And other applications that are not installed traditionally
+And other packages that are not installed traditionally

 - mujoco -> simulating environment
 - micro_ros_setup -> micro ros support